Images above courtesy of Luxaflex

 Last month we looked in some depth at curtains and various related treatments, so this month I thought we’d talk about blinds.
 There are many types of blind available today, all of which have their various merits.
 Perhaps the most widely used and versatile is the roman blind.
 I don’t know where the name came from, as I’ve been to Rome a few times but never seen one.
 Mind you, I’ve also been to Venice and not seen any venetian blinds, and Austria . . .
 I think you know where I’m going with this.

-In the right location, a roman blind can look great as a stand alone treatment.
-It looks smart and crisp in a contemporary setting, whether in a plain or patterned fabric, or particularly a stripe.
-It also looks just as at home in a traditional room, perhaps made from a heavy weave, or even a figured velvet.
+A roman blind can look great as a stand alone treatment.
+It looks smart and crisp in a contemporary setting, whether in a plain or patterned fabric, a self-coloured stripe, or a sumptuous texture.
+It also looks just as at home in a traditional room, perhaps under a set of beautiful full-length curtains, and made from a heavy weave or even a figured velvet.
 You can choose to site it inside or outside the window recess.
-Wherever possible I like to see roman blinds outside the recess and well above the window, if there’s enough vacant space.
+Wherever possible I like to see roman blinds outside the recess and well above the window, if there’s enough wall space.
 This makes the window look bigger and more significant, as well as keeping all the available light.
 The drawback of putting it inside the recess is that unless you raise it so tightly as to be scrunched up, it will take up around a third of the drop of the window, therefore restricting the incoming light.
+Whereas if situated a foot or so (sorry, 30 centimetres to all you young bucks) you can keep the top pleat flat, thus showing off the fabric to its fullest extent.
 If you do choose to position your roman blind above the window, a pelmet of between 15 and 25 centimetres deep will make a lovely finishing touch.
 This can be in the same fabric as the blind, or something more dramatic.
-The usual principle applies here; the smaller any trim or accent is, the stronger it can, and indeed needs to be.
+The usual principle applies here; the smaller any trim or accent is, the stronger it can, and indeed craves to be.

 While we’re on the subject of blinds, let’s not dismiss the humble roller blind.
 It’s still incredibly useful for providing privacy, as well as being crisp and smart to look at.
 The sheer version is a massive improvement on the old net curtains.
 And I suppose I really ought to mention vertical blinds.
 There, I’ve mentioned them.
 Not a personal favourite of mine, as I think they look far too officey and stark in all but the most uber-modern of homes.